How many opportunities are you leaving on the table?

 Share Your Link in the Description of Your YouTube Videos

-Know it or not, many YouTubers are affiliate marketers.
-These days, they depend on sponsorships more than anything, but that doesn’t mean they aren’t smart when it comes to creating multiple sources of revenue.
+Know it or not, many YouTubers are affiliate marketers already.
+These days, they depend on sponsorships more than affiliate commissions, but that doesn’t mean they aren’t actively generating multiple sources of revenue.

 Think of it this way:

-You’ll be doing your viewers a solid by including links to products mentioned in your video in the description.
-It’ll make them easy to find.
+You’ll be doing your viewers a solid by including links to products mentioned in your video.
+If anyone’s interested, they can simply click the link to find out more about said products.

 Create a Resources Page